TanStack/table/examples/pagination-ts/README.md

 This is a direct port of the pagination example to typescript.
 It demonstrates how to extend the default types to reflect the plugins used by useTable.
 See `./src/types/react-table-local.d.ts`.
 In this case, the usePagination plugin is used, and so those related types are merged with the defaults.

-Note that there are some settings in this project that should change as soon as the final types are available, but they might be a hint to anyone using these types in ths short term.

-1. This package uses `patch-package` to remove`node_modules/react-table/index.d.ts`, since tsc was finding it despite my best efforts.
+### Important:

+Configuring types to reflect the plugins used requires configuring the types referred to by most of the react-table apis.
+This is done by extending the referenced types.

+See [TYPESCRIPT.md](../../TYPESCRIPT.md) for more details.

-2. The desired types have been copied into `src/types/react-table.d.ts`
+In this example, the desired types have been copied into `src/types/react-table.d.ts` and then edited to reflect the plugin used.

 ## Guide